Samrude1/NordicCodeFinder/README.md

 # NordicCode (2025)

 **Finland's Premier Code School Directory**
 A comprehensive platform comprising a robust RESTful backend API and a modern, responsive frontend user interface.
-It allows users to browse, search, and review Finnish coding bootcamps/universities, with full authentication and role-based access control.
+It allows users to browse details for **13 top Finnish institutions** (Universities, UAS, Vocational Colleges, and Bootcamps), with clear tuition info (Free vs Non-EU).

 ---